 Which layout is best for printing or exporting data?

-Tabular Form is the most suitable layout for printing or exporting, as it clearly displays all data in a flat structure.
+Tabular Form is the most suitable layout for printing or exporting.
+This is because it can clearly display all data in a flat structure.

 Why are my row labels nested in one column?

-That’s the Compact Form layout, which is Excel’s default.
-Switch to Outline or Tabular if you prefer labels in separate columns.
+In the Compact Form layout, row labels are nested in one column.
+It is the default layout, and you can switch to Outline or Tabular if you prefer labels in separate columns.

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.